oferwald/transposh/readme.txt

 Transposh filter allows in context quick translation of websites, it allows you to crowd-source the translation to your users

 == Description ==
 Transposh translation filter for WordPress offers a unique approach to blog translation.
-It allows your blog to be translated by your readers in-context.
+It allows your blog to combine automatic translation with human translation aided by your users with an easy to use in-context interface.

-***The following features are supported:***
+***Transposh includes the following features:***

-* Support for any language - including RTL/LTR
+* Support for any language - including RTL/LTR layouts
-* Unique interface for choosing viewable/translatable languages
+* Unique drag/drop interface for choosing viewable/translatable languages
 * Multiple selection for widget appearances
-* Translation of external plugins with no changes
+* Translation of external plugins without a need for .po/.mo files
 * Automatic translation mode for all content (including comments!)
+* Automatic translation can be triggered on demand by the readers or on the server side
+* RSS feeds are translated too
+* Takes care of hidden elements, link tags and titles
 * Translated languages are searchable
 * Fine grained control for advanced users

-***We are focused on:***
+***Our goals:***

 * **Performance** - very fast - using APC cache if available
-* **Support** - you want it - we'll implement it, visit our trac site http://trac.transposh.org
+* **Support** - you want it - we'll implement it, just visit our [development site](http://trac.transposh.org "ticket system")
 * **Security** - we have externally audited the plugin for improved security
 * **Ease of Use** - making translation as fun and as easy as possible
+* **Flexibility** - allowing you to take control of the user experience
-* **SEO Optimization** - your site content will be available in all languages via search engines
+* **SEO** - search engines exposure increase

-Technology has been tested on a large dynamic site with millions of monthly page views.
-Feel free to visit [ColNect](http://colnect.com "website for collectors").
+Technology has been thoroughly tested on a large dynamic site with millions of monthly page views.
+Feel free to visit [Colnect](http://colnect.com "website for collectors"), the best site for collectors.

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the widget to your side bar, decide which interface you prefer
-1. On the settings page - define which languages you would like viewable, translatable and which language is currently used (default)
+1. On the settings page - define which languages you would like viewable, translatable and which language is currently used (default) by clicking and dragging
 1. You may also elect to disable/enable the automatic translation mode
 1. You are good to go